iSumsoft» iOS Issues»11 Ways to Fix iPhone Not Showing Up in iTunes

 Way 10: Fix iTunes not detecting iPhone with iSumsoft iOS Refixer

-If standard troubleshooting fails, third-party software like iSumsoft iOS Refixer can help resolve issues with your iPhone not showing up in iTunes.
-This is a powerful iOS repair tool that can quickly and efficiently fix various iOS issues and iTunes errors without causing any data loss.
-The tool also allows you to update, restore, upgrade or downgrade iOS without using iTunes.
+If standard troubleshooting fails, third-party software like iSumsoft iOS Refixer can help resolve issues with your iPhone not being detected by iTunes.
+This tool can fix various iOS issues and iTunes errors without data loss.

-To fix iPhone not showing up in iTunes, download and install the iSumsoft iOS Refixer on your computer, then follow the steps below.
+To fix the issue, download and install iSumsoft iOS Refixer on your computer, then follow these steps:

 1. Open iSumsoft iOS Refixer and select the iTunes Repair option.